 Parliament and Government

-- 14 million+ Australians vote for federal representatives
+- Approximately 16 million Australians vote for federal representatives

 - 226 federal representatives

 - 150 members in the House of Representatives

 - 50%+ support needed to form government